Busy has become the new fine.

 This lead to the crucial starting place of busyness—busyness is not bad in and of itself.

 Busyness can also be defined as “full of activity.”
 That activity can be full of meaning and joy.
-God calls us to work, Proverbs tells us not to be lazy, we are designed to find fulfilment in a job well done (Matthew 25:14).
+God calls us to work, Proverbs tells us not to be lazy, we are designed to find fulfillment in a job well done (Matthew 25:14).
 But it’s when our identity is in being busy that we start on a dangerous path.
 The busyness contest is a difficult one to climb out of.

 Ultimately our identity needs to be first in Christ.
 When Jesus is baptised in Luke 3, God the father says to Jesus, ‘you are my dearly loved son, and you bring me great joy.’